Evictions

 If you cannot find the service you are looking for, or have served your own notice and wish for us to check the document is valid and can be relied upon, please contact us for a quote.

-*Where the agreement requires, or you request, that the notice(s) are served by hand or personally on the tenant(s), we can arrange this at an additional cost.
+*Where the agreement requires, or you request, that notices are served by hand or personally on the tenants, we can arrange this at an additional cost.

 Stage 2 – Legal Proceedings